 Stop taking Asian ginseng at least 7 days prior to surgery.
 Asian ginseng may act as a blood thinner, increasing the risk of bleeding during or after a procedure.

-If you are currently being treated with any of the following medications, you should not use Asian ginseng without first talking to your health care provider:
+If you are currently taking any of the following medications, you should not use Asian ginseng without first talking to your health care provider:

 ACE inhibitors (blood pressure medications) -- Asian ginseng may interact with angiotensin-converting enzyme (ACE) inhibitors used to lower high blood pressure.
 These medications include: